ZacharyGodfrey/mono/README.md

 - The `ok` body property is the real indication of success or failure
 - The `token` body property, when present, is an updated token to be used for future requests
 - The `data` body property is the output of the action or `null` when `ok` is `false`
-- The `messages` body property is an array of strings (success messages or error messages depending on `ok` value)
+- The `message` body property is a string (success message or error message depending on `ok` value)

 ### Example Response (Success)